Wednesday, April 3

 • Elizabeth Minshull (3rd)

-8. He had five children altogether, four of the children he had with his first wife Mary Powell.
-He had one child with his second wife Katherine Woodcock.
+8. He had five children altogether, four of whom he had with his first wife, Mary Powell.
+He had one child with his second wife, Katherine Woodcock.
 Here is a list of his five children:

 • Anne